amuzetnoM/super_scripts/README.md

 - Centralize handy utilities used across multiple projects
 - Provide audited, well-documented scripts you can trust
-- Make security tools (like HADES) discoverable and easy to run
+- Make security tools discoverable and easy to run

 --